jwizzle/nerdchess/README.md

 I'm not aiming for this to be some widely used package, and am mostly making it for fun and learning.
 Expect things to change a lot, and your applications to break if you don't freeze versions might you decide to use this.
 At least in it's current state.

 ## TODO
-* Finish the basic engine, see TODO items and use common sense to find what's missing
+* Finish the basic engine, see TODO items and use common sense to find what's missing -> seems done for now, but some testing is needed, and I need a nice front-end to test manually.
+The past few hundred lines of changes have solely been tested by pytest.
-* Complete the basic version of the game as we go finishing the engine itself
+* Complete the basic version of the game as we go finishing the engine itself -> seems done but same as above
-* Write tests
+* Write tests -> seems done for now
 * Read up on UCI and possibly implement it
 * Start seperate project for a more complete TUI chessgame implementing this package